nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_BASICS.md

 ## Why Are You Learning This?

 As a professional developer, you **will** be working on a team.
 Modern software development is a team sport, not an individual one.
-Teams members need the ability to write code independently, but then merge their individual code together when it's time to release a version of the software.
+Team members need the ability to write code independently, but then merge their individual code together when it's time to release a version of the software.

 Git is the tool to allow a developer to work on an independent branch of the code base, and then merge in the work of others.